FluxML/Flux.jl/docs/src/index.md

 ### Installation

-Download [Julia 1.9](https://julialang.org/downloads/) or later, preferably the current stable release.
+Download [Julia 1.10](https://julialang.org/downloads/) or later, preferably the current stable release.
 You can add Flux using Julia's package manager, by typing `] add Flux` in the Julia prompt.
 For Nvidia GPU support, you will also need to install the `CUDA` and the `cuDNN` packages.
 For AMD GPU support, install the `AMDGPU` package.
 For acceleration on Apple Silicon, install the `Metal` package.

 ### Learning Flux

 The **[quick start](@ref man-quickstart)** page trains a simple neural network.

-This rest of the **guide** provides a from-scratch introduction to Flux's take on models and how they work, starting with [fitting a line](@ref man-overview).
+The rest of the **guide** provides a from-scratch introduction to Flux's take on models and how they work, starting with [fitting a line](@ref man-overview).
 Once you understand these docs, congratulations, you also understand [Flux's source code](https://github.com/FluxML/Flux.jl), which is intended to be concise, legible and a good reference for more advanced concepts.

 There are some **tutorials** about building particular models.
 The **[model zoo](https://github.com/FluxML/model-zoo/)** has starting points for many other common ones.
 And finally, the **[ecosystem page](ecosystem.md)** lists packages which define Flux models.